Curricular Practical Training

 CPT allows you, as an F-1 student, to accept off-campus employment as part of the curriculum of your degree program.
 CPT employment MUST be directly related to your major area of study.

-To qualify for CPT, your program must have an internship elective or fieldwork/practicum requirement as part of the curriculum.
+To qualify for CPT, your program must have an internship elective that contributes to the required credits to complete your degree or fieldwork/practicum requirement as part of the curriculum.
 Otherwise, read our instructions on Optional Practical Training (OPT).

 You must also: